-In March 1991, the Rev. J. Houston Matthews III of the Diocese of Upper South Carolina was called to be the third rector of All Saints.
-He served from June 1991 until his retirement in January 2005.
-Under Father Matthews’ leadership, the sanctuary underwent a major renovation, a new parish hall was constructed, and a 55-niche columbarium was built under the oak trees in the parish yard.
-Continuing with our goal to be a mission driven church, All Saints became actively involved in the Family Promise, a program where area churches house the homeless for a week.
+In March 1991, The Rev. J. Houston Matthews, III was called to be the third rector of All Saints.
+He served from June 1991 until his retirement in January of 2005.
+Under Father Matthew’s leadership, the sanctuary underwent a major renovation, a new parish hall was constructed, and a fifty-five-niche columbarium was built under the oak trees in the parish yard.
+Continuing with our goal to be a mission driven church, All Saints became actively involved in Family Promise, a program where area churches house the homeless for a week.
 Additionally, the Towel Ministry and the Order of St. Luke were introduced into our parish community.